thaliproject/Thali_CordovaPlugin_BtLibrary/README.md

-# Thali CordovaPlugin Android Connector Library #
+# Thali Android Connector Library #

 This Android library is part of [Thali Project](http://thaliproject.org/) and provides means to discover other peer-to-peer devices and establish connections